JetBrains/intellij-sdk-docs/tutorials/editor_basics/coordinates_system.md

 Logical position may store additional parameters that define its mapping to [VisualPosition.java](upsource:///platform/editor-ui-api/src/com/intellij/openapi/editor/VisualPosition.java).
-Rationale is that single logical pair matches soft wrap-introduced virtual space, i.e. different visual positions correspond to the same logical position.
-It's convenient to store exact visual location details within the logical position in order to relief further 'logical position' -> 'visual position' mapping.
+Rationale is that a single logical pair matches a virtual space introduced by soft wrap, i.e. different visual positions may correspond to the same logical position.
+It's convenient to store exact visual location details within the logical position in order to relieve further 'logical position' -> 'visual position' mapping.

 ## 2.4.
 Visual position

 [VisualPosition.java](upsource:///platform/editor-ui-api/src/com/intellij/openapi/editor/VisualPosition.java)
-represent a visual position and may very from the corresponding logical position.
+represents a visual position and may differ from the corresponding logical position.
-Visual positions take folding into account - for example, if the top 10 lines of the document are folded, the 10th line in the document will have the line number 1 in its visual position.
+Visual positions take folding into account — for example, if the top 10 lines of the document are folded, the 10th line in the document will have the line number 1 in its visual position.

 ```java